Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 1. [Make an initial block](#make-initial-block) with the input block’s timestamp and [consensus program](data.md#consensus-program).
 2. The created block must equal the input block; if not, halt and return false.
-3. Allocate an empty unspent output set.
+3. Allocate empty unspent output sets for assets version 1 and 2.
+4. Allocate an empty issuance memory set.
-4. The initial block and these empty sets together constitute the *initial state*.
+5. The initial block and these empty sets together constitute the *initial state*.
-5. Assign the initial state to the current blockchain state.
+6. Assign the initial state to the current blockchain state.
-6. Return true.
+7. Return true.

 ### Join existing network